joseph920744/Cybersecurity-Roadmap/README.md

 ## 📄 License

-This project is for educational purposes only.
-All attack simulations were conducted in an isolated, controlled lab environment.
+All projects are for educational purposes only.
+All simulations were conducted in isolated, controlled lab environments.

 ---

-> *"The best defense is understanding the offense."*
+> *"The best way to learn cybersecurity is to build, break, detect, and document."*